FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 7) Overreacting After One Bad Gameweek

 Draft is a long game.
 Panicking after one poor Gameweek and reshuffling half your squad is rarely productive.
+In Head-to-Head, losing with 60 points in one Gameweek tells you very little about your squad.

 8) Ignoring League Context

 Draft is a game played against specific people.
+Common mistakes include:

 • Not analysing opponents' squads